 Every year WACC hosts four Luncheon Lectures and an Annual Conference to educate children and youth-serving professionals in our community on the newest research and trends to prevent child abuse.
 Issues concerning children, parents, and families are presented by local professionals from the University of Michigan, Eastern Michigan University, local human services agencies, or private practices.
 Attendees include youth services professionals, students, and the public.
 Past topics have focused on:

-Our most recent lineup addressed trauma and its effect throughout life.
+Our 2018-19 series will address how to look at children’s “bad” behavior through a trauma-informed lens.
 We intentionally provide these events at a low-cost, so they are accessible to a myriad of human service work professionals.
 Over the years, attendance has swelled and many attendees look forward to this yearly opportunity to meet colleagues and share in learning valuable information they can use in their work with families and children.

 Photo credit: 'Audience ' by Steven Lilley licensed under CC BY-SA 2.0